British Museum Artist Brings Surrealist Painting to Mumbai — For the First Time

 Meso Ventures

-For press enquiries, interview requests, and high-resolution images:
+For press enquiries, interview requests, image requests, and accreditation:

 Email: art@mesoventures.com